NanashiTheNameless/OpenShockPY/ADVANCED.md

 - Entry point: `python -m OpenShockPY.cli <command>`.
 - Commands: `devices`, `shockers`, `shock`, `vibrate`, `beep`, `login`, `logout`.
 - Authentication precedence: `--api-key` > `OPENSHOCK_API_KEY` env var > key stored in system keyring.
-- The CLI sets `User-Agent` to `OpenShockPY-CLI/0.0.0.6` automatically.
+- The CLI sets `User-Agent` to `OpenShockPY-CLI/0.0.0.7` automatically.
 - Base URL override: `--base-url https://api.openshock.dev`.
 - Key storage: `python -m OpenShockPY.cli login` writes to your system keyring under the service name `openshock`.
+- "all" option: For `shock`, `vibrate`, and `beep` commands, use `--shocker-id all` to send the command to all shockers at once.

 ## Development and testing